microsoftgraph/group-membership-management/README.md

             * `objectId`: the group or user object id.
-            * `permissions`: the list of permissions that will be set.
+            * `secrets`: the list of permissions that will be set.

             You can add or remove objects from the json array as needed.